lifofernandez/UNQ-MyT-tesis/charla_humdrum/mto.96.2.7.wild.beamer.md

 ..etc.
 ```

-## 5.4 rid y grep
+## 5.4.1 rid
-This is quite a messy file, for it includes comments (records with
+This is quite a messy file, for it includes:

+* Comments (records with leading exclamation marks).

-leading exclamation marks), null tokens (records containing only the period
+* Null tokens (records containing only the period punctuation sign).

-punctuation sign) and bar-lines (records with leading equals signs).
-We could
+* Bar-lines (records with leading equals signs).

-invoke the Humdrum “rid” command to get “rid” of the items superfluous to our
+We could invoke the Humdrum “rid” command to get “rid” of the items superfluous
-inquiry, but it is not strictly necessary.
-For our purposes the only records
+to our inquiry, but it is not strictly necessary.

+## 5.4.2 grep
-that matter are those which contain the digit 7, for the leading-tone, and
+For our purposes the only records that matter are those which contain the digit 7,
-start with an up or down sign (^ or v).
-We can use the UNIX command “grep” (Get
+for the leading-tone, and start with an up or down sign (^ or v).

-Regular ExPression) to comb the file under scrutiny for a target string, and
+We can use the UNIX command “grep” (Get Regular ExPression) to comb the file
+under scrutiny for a target string, and output only those lines containing at
-output only those lines containing at least one occurrence of the string.
-The
+least one occurrence of the string.

-target-string syntax will no doubt be obscure to those unfamiliar with UNIX
+The target-string syntax will no doubt be obscure to those unfamiliar with UNIX
 regular expressions; leaving that aside for now, the following command (working
 on the file previously generated):